-As mentioned above, clubs often provide fringe benefits to players - see 4.7.1.
-The cash equivalent value of the fringe benefit, if any, is gross income in the player's hands and the club as employer is required to deduct employees' tax in relation to such gross income.
+Clubs often provide fringe benefits to players - see 4.7.1.
+The cash equivalent of the value of the taxable benefit, if any, is gross income and remuneration in the player's hands and the club as employer is required to deduct employees' tax from such remuneration.
+The most common fringe benefits provided by a club to its players are dealt with in detail in 5.10.2 to 5.10.10.

-From a VAT perspective, the club, if a vendor, is deemed to have made a supply of the fringe benefit to the player concerned and may be required to account for output tax on the deemed consideration for that supply.
-The consideration for such a supply is deemed to be the cash equivalent value of the fringe benefit for income tax purposes (except in the case of the grant of the right of use of a motor car by the club, in which case specific valuation rules apply for VAT purposes).
+From a VAT perspective, the club, if a vendor, is deemed to have made a supply of the taxable benefit to the player concerned and may be required to account for output tax at the standard rate on the deemed consideration for that supply.
+The consideration for such a supply is deemed to be the cash equivalent value of the benefit for income tax purposes (except in the case of the grant of the right of use of a motor car by the club, in which case specific valuation rules apply for VAT purposes).